Trekkie: Religion

 Religious aspects of Star Trek fandom nonetheless grew, according to Jindra, with the show's popularity.
 Conventions are an opportunity for fans to visit "another world...very much cut off from the real world...You can easily forget your own troubles as well as those of the world", with one convention holding an event in which a newborn baby was "baptized" into the "Temple of Trek" amid chanting.
 Star Trek museum exhibits, film studios, attractions, and other locations such as Vulcan, Alberta offer opportunities to perform pilgrimages to "our Mecca".
 A fan astounded Nimoy by asking him to lay his hands on a friend's eyes to heal them.
+Ethan Peck, a later Spock portrayer, said "When I'm meeting fans, sometimes they're coming to be confirmed, like I'm a priest".

 Fandom does not necessarily take the place of preexisting faith, with Christian and New Age adherents both finding support for their worldviews.

 Star Trek writer and director Nicholas Meyer compared the show to the Catholic Mass: